1. OVERVIEW OF RHYTHM

 Because the break step is when the dancer changes direction, it is the body movement that is the "strongest" or most emphasized.
 In a sense, you might call that the dancer's accent.
 When this accent comes on the downbeat (one and five), the feeling is very different from having that "body accent" occur on two and six.
 Accenting the two and six creates a greater feeling of rhythmic tension and syncopation.
 Hence some people say that dancing "on one" is dancing "to the music" while dancing "on two" is dancing "in the music."
 Mike Bello describes dancing on two as dancing "in the fabric of the music."

 Edie, the Salsa Freak, (a famous Salsa dancer) had some interesting things to say about "on one" and "on two" dancing.
 She said that what is important is dancing to the music by responding to the hits and breaks in a song, rather than whether the dance is structured "on one or two."
 In her opinion, the best and most musically rich experience is to respond to the accents of a particular piece of music by altering where your break steps are to match those accents.
-Then afterwards you can resume whichever pattern ("on one or two") you were doing for the bulk of the dance.
-In short, she felt that flexibility in responding to the music is more important that being wedded to a particular style or break pattern.
+Then afterward you can resume whichever pattern ("on one or two") you were doing for the bulk of the dance.
+In short, she felt that flexibility in responding to the music is more important than being wedded to a particular style or break pattern.

 The fact is that it is perfectly fine to dance on one or on two.
 It is up to what the dancer prefers.
 In both cases, the dancer is stepping on three of the five clave strokes.
 What is essential for a Salsa dancer is to keep the tempo of the music by consistently taking three steps in four beats of music---whether dancing on one or on two.
 This is really the most fundamental and important dimension of rhythm and timing as it applies to dance.